 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more...

-Furthermore, this article will also help you to distinguish some differences between these two different types of storage devices.
-However, if you’re a casual user, it’s unlikely that you’ll be greatly affected by the difference.
-Either way, let’s get into the details.
+This article will help you distinguish some differences between these two different types of storage devices.
+Let’s get into the details.

 Why are SSDs Faster than HDDs?